 - a) The Mayor's business;

 - b) Apologies;

 - c) Declaration of Members interests;

 - d) Confirmation of the Minutes of the last stated Meeting and of all adjourned meetings and special meetings held since the last stated Meeting;

-- e) Deputations;
+- e) Deputations:

-- f) Business required by statute to be transacted at the Meeting;
+- f) Business required by statute to be transacted at the Meeting:

 - g) Adoption of the minutes of the proceedings of any committees and consideration of reports, if any, from such committees.
-This shall be managed sequentially by the chair of the meeting - h) Reports of officers, public bodies, agencies etc, if any, may be considered and such orders given thereon as may be deemed necessary; - Reports on decisions/recommendations subject to the reconsideration process; - j) Other reports; - k) Correspondence and matters not already dealt with; - I) Sealing of documents; - m) Consideration of motions of which due notice has been given, in the order in which they have been received; - n) Confidential matters; and - o) (for Committees only) Any other relevant business noted to the Chair, Chief Executive and, relevant chief officer, by 12 noon on the Monday of the committee week.
-The Democratic Services team will share this information with the Member's nominating officer and other committee Members by 5pm on the Monday of the committee week.
+This shall be managed sequentially by the chair of the meeting - h) Reports of officers, public bodies, agencies etc, if any, may be considered and such orders given thereon as may be deemed necessary; - Reports on decisions/recommendations subject to the reconsideration process; - j) Other reports; - k) Correspondence and matters not already dealt with; - I) Sealing of documents; - m) Consideration of motions of which due notice has been given, in the order in which they have been received; - n) Confidential matters; and - o) (for Committees only) Any other relevant business noted to the Chair, Chief Executive and, relevant chief officer, by 12 noon on the working day preceding the relevant committee meeting.
+The Democratic Services team will share this information with the Member's nominating officer and other committee Members by 5pm on the working day preceding the relevant committee meeting.
 The relevant committee shall be that which has the service resources to best deal with any subsequent actions.